FSMaxB/liluat/README.md

 * `template`: The template to compile
 * `options`: A table containing different configuration options, see the [Options](#options) section.
 * `template_name`: A name to identify the template with.
 This is especially useful to be able to find out where a Lua syntax or runtime error is coming from.
-* `start_path`: Path where the current inclusion should start.
+* `start_path`: Path to start in as a working directory.
 If the `base_path` option is not set, this is the path to which the first inclusion is relative to.

 ### liluat.compile\_file(filename, [options])
 Same as `liluat.compile` but loads the template from a file. `template_name` is set to the filename and `start_path` is set to the path where the file is in.
 Returns a compiled template.